 - And more

-Meeting cybersecurity and privacy requirements is an ongoing process that can be made easier by building a framework which can be expanded as regulatory requirements continue to evolve.
+Meeting cybersecurity and privacy requirements is an ongoing process that can be made easier by building a framework that can be expanded as regulatory requirements continue to evolve.

 ISO 27701 and ISO 27001: Better Together